RYA Junior Courses

 The Club organises various extremely popular events each year specifically to introduce junior members to sailing and to develop their abilities.
-Children must be aged 8 by 31 December of the year they apply.
+Children must be aged 8 by 31 December of the year in which the training takes place.

-Family members will be invited in January to apply for 2018 training.
+Family members will be invited in January to apply for that year’s training.

 Consolidation for juniors at all RYA Stages who have already experienced being in a boat on their own.
 This event is NOT for Beginners.